You're Only Lonely

-You're Only Lonely is the third album by American singer-songwriter J. D. Souther, released in 1979.
+You're Only Lonely is the third album by American singer-songwriter JD Souther, released in 1979.
 The title song charted as a single on Billboard, reaching No.1 on the Adult Contemporary chart.
 "White Rhythm & Blues" was covered by Linda Ronstadt on her album Living in the USA.
+In 1992, George Strait covered "The Last in Love", for the soundtrack to the film Pure Country.

 Reception

+The New York Times concluded that "Souther's trouble is that his voice simply isn't very interesting, at least in a folk-rock context on recording."

-In his retrospective review for Allmusic, critic William Ruhlmann gave the album a 4-star rating, highlighting "White Rhythm and Blues" as well as the solo version of the Souther–Hillman–Furay Band song "Trouble in Paradise".
+In his retrospective review for AllMusic, critic William Ruhlmann praised "White Rhythm and Blues" as well as the solo version of the Souther–Hillman–Furay Band song "Trouble in Paradise".